kloimhardt/site/mysite/log.md

 ## 5
 The function that fits the notes is the logarithm

+# 1a
+The red graph is drawn with a standard Python function called log2.
+It is the logarithm function, as described in the docstring of this function.
+But I'd like to close this and move to a pictorial reprersentation of code.

 # 2
-The exact formula is log2 of x divided by 220 times 7.
+The exact formula to draw the red graph is the following: log2 of x divided by 220 times 7.

-Open up the formua to get a deeper understanding. x is the frequency
+You might want to open up the formua to get a deeper understanding. --P4--

+x is the frequency
 It is divided by 220
 Then the logarithm is taken.